 When you swipe your credit card, you may be offered the option to pay in the local currency or CAD.
 Paying in your preferred currency is known as dynamic currency conversion, and you should avoid it at all costs.

-Sure, it’s handy to see how much you’re paying in CAD, but you’re at the mercy of merchant fees and poor exchange rates, and you may still be hit with a foreign transaction fee.
+Sure, it's handy to see how much you're paying in CAD, but you're at the mercy of merchant fees and poor exchange rates, and you may still be hit with an FX fee.

 Instead, you'll get better rates by having your bank or card issuer convert the charge at the best foreign conversion rate.